tdnicola/discord_insult-bot/README.md

 !8ball question

+!timer 5 mins

-!move to move a message (configure info below)
+!move to move a message (configure info below)--Currently disabled

 !help for info in chat on the commands